nccadman19/nccadman19/README.md

 # Hello There

-My name is Nicole and I've have only made a few sites currently but I am hoping to be creating bigger and better ones as the months progress!
+My name is Nicole, I have only made a few sites currently but I am hoping to be creating bigger and better ones as the months progress!

 Follow me on [Linked-In](https://nccadman19.github.io/beau-belle/)